Santhi05/Python-App-integration/README.md

 # Python-App-integration
-This repository will comprise codes on connecting to a sql database from python, interacting with gdrive, interacting with jira a project management tool
+This repository will comprise codes on connecting to a sql database, interacting with gdrive, interacting with jira a project management tool using python